Searchresults

 The following education tip provides inspiration to write Chapter 'Internationalization' of the Faculty Monitor.
 If applicable, separate suggestions are given for the PLAN and the DO.
 Plan

-The faculty internationalisation policy plan is in line with Ghent University’s vision and is attuned to the objectives as formulated in the Integrated …
+The faculty internationalisation policy plan is in line with Ghent University’s vision and is attuned to the objectives as formulated in …

 Read more -